elatov/elatov.github.io/_posts/2013-01-22-rhcsa-and-rhce-chapter-2-system-initialization.md

 > *   **splashimage=path-to-image** — Specifies the location of the splash screen image to be used when GRUB boots.
 > *   **title group-title** — Specifies a title to be used with a particular group of commands used to load a kernel or operating system.

-There is a pretty good article from the Red Hat Magazine: &#8220;<a href="http://magazine.redhat.com/2007/03/21/using-grub-to-overcome-boot-problems/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://magazine.redhat.com/2007/03/21/using-grub-to-overcome-boot-problems/']);">Using GRUB to overcome boot problems</a>&#8221; and in the comments there is an example of how to re-install grub if ever needed.
-Boot from a cd and type in &#8216;**linux rescue**&#8216; after the cd boots, you will have a shell from which you can re-install grub to fix any MBR issues that you may have.
+There is a pretty good article from the Red Hat Magazine: "<a href="http://magazine.redhat.com/2007/03/21/using-grub-to-overcome-boot-problems/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://magazine.redhat.com/2007/03/21/using-grub-to-overcome-boot-problems/']);">Using GRUB to overcome boot problems</a>" and in the comments there is an example of how to re-install grub if ever needed.
+Boot from a cd and type in '**linux rescue**' after the cd boots, you will have a shell from which you can re-install grub to fix any MBR issues that you may have.
 Here is how that looks like:

     # grub
     Probing devices to guess BIOS drives.
 This may take a long time.